Unit 1: Overview

 The device you are working on for this project already has some information on iFixit.
 Your goal will be to supplement that information by determining which components still need guides.
 Since your device already has some content on iFixit, choosing which guides to complete is a little trickier than starting from scratch.

 Remember that all guides replace a specific component.
 We ask that you focus on replacement guides because often, replacing one problematic component can revive a non-functioning device.
+Many repairs require advanced techniques (such as board-level fixes), so by creating replacement guides, you’re helping more people fix their stuff!

 To determine which guides you should create, follow these steps: